af-jk/rtos/README.md

 ## 9 Conclusion

 At the start of the semester, we laid out a plane of deliverables to meet throughtout the semester.
-The table below indicates how far we've made it in each category.
-An `C` indicates the task was completed fully, an `M` that it was completed in a modified way, and if `X` it was not attempted.
+The table below indicates how much we achieved in each category.
+A `C` indicates the task was completed fully, an `M` that it was completed in a modified way, and if `X` it was not attempted.
 Unfortunately, we haven't been able to meet all our goals, but our RTOS still provides a majority of the desired functionality.

 | **Category**                  | **Task**                                                                      | **Status** |
 |-------------------------------|-------------------------------------------------------------------------------|------------|